chocoluffy/wechat_web_scraper/README.md

 Use TextBlob as a wrapper API for Google translation.
 Simple `pip install -U textblob` for installation.
 Try "Goslate" library, but it imposes an API query limit, which causes some inconvienience.
 Check [this post](https://pypi.python.org/pypi/textblob) for more information.

+As an alternative, if TextBlob is down, we may switch to [translate](https://pypi.python.org/pypi/translate/) library.

 ### Read & Write files with .csv

 Check [this post](https://docs.python.org/2/library/csv.html) for more information.